cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 Errors:
 - "invalid signature": Raised when the signature is invalid
+- "unexpected input size": Raised when an input doesn't have the expected length.

 Steps:
 1. If len(evaluated_message) != k, output "unexpected input size" and stop.